OFFLINE-GmbH/oc-mall-plugin/docs/components/cart.md

 Display a tax summary at the end of the cart.
 If the user has not yet specified a shipping address this summary may not reflect the effective tax total if there are taxes with country restrictions.

+### `showShipping` (bool)

+Defaults to `true`.
+Include the shipping method/cost in the cart.
+Set this to false if you don't want to include any shipping information.

 ## Example implementations